ahmedelgendy3/CodeAlpha_Basic_Network_Sniffer/README.md

 # CodeAlpha_Basic_Network_Sniffer

-This repository contains a basic network sniffer script designed for an intern task at CodeAlpha.
+This repository contains a basic network sniffer script written in Python for an intern task at CodeAlpha.
 The script is designed to sniff network packets on a specified interface and display information about the packets in a formatted table.
 It can also write the captured packets to a PCAP file for further analysis.
 ## Installation

 1. Clone the repository: